 All new employees should be given a formalised orientation and training on the use of company vehicles.
 Complying with road laws be considered a minimum safety standard but it is not necessarily a guarantee of optimum safety.
 Industry best practice should be the goal.

-The major benefit of an orientation program for drivers should articulate the company’s safety program, its importance and value to the business and clearly establish the framework surrounding the use of vehicles on company business.
+An orientation program for drivers should articulate the company’s safety program, its importance and value to the business and clearly establish the framework surrounding the use of vehicles on company business.

 At a minimum, the following topics should be covered:

-All staff who have access to a company vehicle or otherwise drive on company business should attend a driver orientation program.
-If training is not provided, new employees can be left to rely on casual training from fellow employees for required information or worse still, learn through a costly process of trial and error, or as we call it, ‘crash and crash through’.
+All staff who have access to a company vehicle or drive on company business should attend a driver orientation program.
+The alternative is casual training from fellow employees or worse still, learning through a costly process of trial and error, or as we call it, ‘crash and crash through’.